GSA/centers-of-excellence/pages/about.md

 ---
 layout: page
-title: About
+title: Our Mission
-permalink: /about/
+permalink: /our-mission/
 description: ""

 ---

-## Our Mission:

-Accelerate the modernization of IT across government by leveraging private sector innovation and centralized best practices and expertise.
+<div class="deck">Accelerate the modernization of IT across government by leveraging private sector innovation and centralized best practices and expertise.</div>

 ## Our Values: